KevinGreene/exploring-data/README.md

 The source code designed to accompany the workshop "Exploring Data With Clojure" for LambdaJam 2015.

+## Why

+Clojure is a great tool for exploring and analyzing data

+* Being based on the JVM, Clojure has access to a wealth of libraries
+* Being based on the JVM, Clojure has access to a wealth of distributed computing and tuning tools
+* The REPL allows for testing code as it is written and exploring the data
+* Boot allows you to create simple scripts

 ## Usage

 As of right now, load up the files in your favorite Editor + REPL, and have fun.